I3C Controller overview

 Controller Core Logic

-• SDA Arbitration Management: Handling of bus arbitration during Start/Restart phases.
+• SDA Arbitration Management: Autonomous handling of bus arbitration during address phase.

-• HDR Exit Pattern: Logic to generate the specific sequence to exit High Data Rate modes (ensuring bus reset/compatibility).
+• HDR Pattern Generation: Includes logic to generate the specific sequence required to exit High Data Rate (HDR) modes, ensuring proper bus reset and compatibility.

-• Error Handling: Target Error Detection and Escalation mechanisms.
+• Error Handling: Built-in Target Error Detection and Escalation mechanisms.

 Common Command Codes (CCC)

-The I3C Controller includes support for the following subset of CCCs required for basic bus management and initialization.
+Support for the essential subset of CCCs required for basic bus management, initialization, and device configuration.

 Broadcast Support